 To really make sure workers aren’t routinely exploited in countries around the world, individual fixes won’t solve the problem.
 The whole business model needs to change.

 There isn’t really just one business model in fashion, even within the low-cost clothing sector.
 Zara works differently from Walmart: The former emphasizes constant, smaller deliveries of new styles to keep up with trends; the latter relies on selling higher volumes of more basic items.
 Even so, there’s a lot these brands share in terms of how they get their clothing made.
 The ETI report centers on these common ways of operating, since those are at the nexus of the relationship between the brands, factory owners, and workers.
 And that’s where the roots of the industry’s problems lie.

 First off, very few brands own the factories that make their clothes.
 They outsource the work to independent producers, usually in countries where labor is cheap.
 Their supply chains also tend to be highly flexible, in that they can change the factories they source from without too much disruption.
 Lastly, they’re continually trying to make clothes faster, as they work to keep pace with customers who are moving at the pace of social media.

 Trends can come and go in a matter of weeks now.
 If it takes a brand a few months to design, manufacture, and ship clothing, it can miss its chance to cash in.
-Shoppers reward the fastest brands, offering them the best value for their investment in manufacturing.
+Shoppers reward the fastest brands offering them the best value.

 But the longer and more dispersed the supply chain becomes, the harder it is to keep an eye on everything happening within it.
 The intense pressure to keep prices low and churn out clothes quickly pushes the suppliers themselves to outsource work, and the brand at one end of the supply chain can lose control over what’s happening at the other end.